 MOD MEX/20/32

-31 3.4 Subject to national law, any user, by having access to the international network established by an administration*, has the right to send traffic.
-A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant CCITT Recommendations.
+31 3.4 Subject to national law, any user, by having access to the international network, has the right to send traffic.
+Member States shall encourage operating agencies recognized by them to maintain a satisfactory quality of service for users, corresponding to relevant ITU-T Recommendations.

 Reasons: To update the terms in accordance with the ITU Constitution and clarify the provision.